-You will always be trying to analyze and decipher an emotionally unavailable man.
+You will always be trying to figure out an emotionally unavailable man.
 Because they are unable to tap into their emotions, they lack empathy.
 These guys always seem to have a lot of women attracted to them because they are so ambiguous, hard to lock down, and always keep you on your toes.
 You never fully know how they feel or where they stand.
-And you can never fully write them off because they’re not quite a great guy but also, not quite a jerk.
+And you can never fully write them off because they’re not quite a good, solid guy but also, not quite an a*shole.

-Emotionally unavailable men will always give you excuses as to why they don’t want to jump into a relationship right away.
-They will blame their last breakup, current job, new job, old job, school, sports, commitments, bad timing, trauma, illness in the family, their dog dying, their lack of money… and the list goes on and on and on.
+Emotionally unavailable men will always give you excuses as to why they can’t be “all in.”
+They will blame their last breakup, current job, new job, old job, school, sports, commitments, bad timing, trauma, illness in the family, their dog dying… and the list goes on and on and on.
 They will blame one or all of these things on why they aren’t able to fully commit right now (as if you’re asking for vows to be written and a ring to be purchased).

 These guys don’t have any problem with reaping all the benefits of having you as a girlfriend, while not even being a real and committed partner who can answer a basic question.
-To keep you hooked, they will give you dose after dose of false hope for a future together.
-They will wreak havoc on your emotions, send you mixed signals, and completely f*ck with your head and heart.
+To keep you hooked, they will make promises that they can’t keep and give you false hope for a future together.
+They will send you mixed signals and completely mess with your head and heart.

 If you’re asking yourself “is he emotionally unavailable?”

-Here are (just some) of the signs that you are with an emotionally unavailable man….
+Here are some signs that you are with an emotionally unavailable man…

-- He always talks about his ex/exes.
+- He talks about his ex/exes.
 A lot.
-Without you even asking, he tells you details about his ex that make you feel uncomfortable, insecure and have you questioning your worth.
+Without you even asking, he tells you details about his ex that make you feel uncomfortable, insecure, and have you questioning your worth.
 Some of the details are so private, you would be mortified if he disclosed similar information about you.

 - He’s in a relationship with someone else, is “separated” but still talks to her, has yet to pick up his stuff from her place, etc.